Income Tax Notices

 This is a comprehensive assessment known as a scrutiny assessment.
 A careful examination of the return of income will be performed at this step to validate the veracity and credibility of numerous claims, deductions, and so on made by the taxpayer in the return of income.

 Assessment under section 143(1) is a preliminary review of an income tax return.
 At this point, no comprehensive assessment of the income return is performed.
-A summary assessment under Section 143(1) can be completed without calling the assessee.
+A summary of the assessment under Section 143(1) can be completed without calling the assessee.

 The time limit is only up to a period of 3 months from the end of the financial year in which the assessee filed his return.